 Another Shareholder Loan Example

-When a corporation is relatively new and is only starting operations, there will be times when the owner, who is also the shareholder, uses their personal funds for business purchases.
-The shareholder may be waiting for a corporate credit card or perhaps didn’t have their corporate credit card on hand when purchasing business supplies and had to use their personal funds.
+When a corporation starts its operations, its owner/shareholder will use their personal funds for business purchases.
+The shareholder may await a corporate credit card or perhaps didn’t have one when purchasing business supplies.

 Journal Entry: Gasoline Purchase